Andrewmat/login-form/README.md

 ## Behind the scenes

-This project was bootstraped from [create-react-app](https://github.com/facebook/create-react-app)
+This project was bootstraped from [create-react-app](https://github.com/facebook/create-react-app) and ejected.

 **TODO**